-During the fellowship, Fellows will be placed at an existing Uncommon school to observe and learn in the environment of a successful school.
-While in this residency, the Fellow will serve as a full-time member of the school’s operations team and will engage in operations work at their host school, Uncommon-wide Operations projects, and observations and analysis of Operational systems.
-In addition, Fellows will be responsible for completing a variety of pre-determined deliverables designed to provide active learning that creates an input or experience to shape the development of their leadership and schools.
+Fellows are placed at an existing Uncommon school and serve as full-time members of the school's operations team.
+They engage in operations work at their host school, tackle Uncommon-wide operations projects, and conduct observations and analysis of operational systems.
+Fellows are responsible for completing a variety of pre-determined deliverables designed to provide active learning that supports the development of their leadership.

 Evaluation and Feedback